hashicorp/go-argmapper/README.md

 automatically chaining conversion functions to reach desired results. go-argmapper is designed for runtime, reflection-based dependency injection.

-**API Status: Unstable.** We're still actively working on the API and may change it in backwards incompatible ways.
-We don't think the API will change significantly but it still can.
+**API Status: Mostly Stable.** We have released HashiCorp products using this library successfully, so we don't think the API will change significantly.
+For the time being, we're retaining the 0.x version numbers to note that we may still change the API and to recognize that the library has only been used in the real world for a short period of time.

 ## Features